jessicavaughn619/phase-5-craftsy/README.md

 ## Usage

 Users can create an account by signing up on the Sign Up page or login with Google credentials to create a local account on La Junta Crafts.
 Authenticated users can leave product reviews.
 All users can browse the product catalogue, and authenticated users can add/update/delete items from their cart and complete the order checkout process using PayPal, Venmo, or a credit or debit card.
 Authenticated users can create, edit, and delete reviews for each product on the product page.
 Once leaving a review, the average rating for the product will update to reflect the new rating and will be displayed on the front of the product card.

-## Final Thoughts

-Building this application to utilize Google authentication and PayPal was a huge milestone for me as a developer.
-I hope other developers can check out the front to backend logic I utilized and can try it out in their own applications.
-Thank you for checking out La Junta Crafts!